justkowal/FGCompanion/README.md

 Set of small features that are enhancing the FG experience.
 (List of planned/added features below)

+#### Important notice

+After next major update (stefan-0.5) this branch will be marked as legacy!

+Legacy branch will recieve Version level updates (when applicable) and should be kept in the same general concept as it is now.

+Next update (fgcp-latest-0.6) will be completely diffent because it will be trying to replace default launcher with many fresh features, cleaner interface, more accesible settings and loads more.
+However it will be compatible with both stefan-0.5 and fgcp-legacy-0.6 when it comes to social server infrastructure.

+The fgcp-legacy will introduce all tweaks contained in fgcp-latest versions but won't replace your launcher.

+This versioning system will be discarded after 1.0, after that legacy branch will only recieve compatibility updates (marked as fgcp-legacy-1.0-sf1 for example)

+As they said, Set your goals high to achieve great things!

 ##### Warning!

 This project is work in progress and is not polished.
 Code is messy and really bad at error handling.